 Third grader Liam dreads math class.
 He always has.
 In preschool, he had trouble counting to 10 and sorting blocks by shape and color.
 In first grade, memorizing addition and subtraction facts seemed impossible, no matter how many times he and his dad went through the flashcards each night.
 The kids in his class are now working on multiplication and division, while he’s still struggling to understand if 35 is greater than or less than 24.

 His dad says he’s not trying hard enough, and his teacher just assigns more homework and recommends more practice.
 “Why can’t I understand simple math?“ Liam wonders.
 The answer is a long word he’s never heard, and one his parents and teachers probably haven’t either: dyscalculia.
+Take a look at our video here.

 What is dyscalculia?